quixio/quix-docs/docs/platform/tutorials/eventDetection/data-acquisition.md

 Follow these instructions to deploy the data source:

-1. In the Quix Library, select `Python` under languages and `Source` under pipeline stage.
+1. In the Quix Samples, select `Python` under languages and `Source` under pipeline stage.

 2. In the search box enter `Empty template`.